 - Your ex is fabricating the story about you violating the restraining order.
 You have never been to your ex’s house or workplace since the court issued the restraining order.

 You have the right to a fair trial and to due process.
-The best way to ensure that the court respects your rights is to hire a criminal defense lawyer from the Law Offices of David Lehr in Ventura, California.
+The best way to ensure that the court respects your rights is to hire a criminal defense lawyer from Strongest Defense in Ventura, California.

 If you have been charged with